pw598/pw598.github.io/_posts/2024-12-09-Probability-Distributions-II-Continuous-Distributions-I.md

 The previous article introduced random variables as quantities that can take on a range of values, with probabilities assigned to the potential outcomes.
 It introduced discrete distributions as having positive, integer-valued outcomes that can be represented by a probability mass function (PMF), for which the sum of bars constitutes the cumulative distribution function (CDF).
 This article is the first of two about continuous distributions, represented by an infinite number of points along an unbroken line, and therefore a probability density function (PDF), for which the integral is the CDF.

-For the sake of consistency, and to avoid contributing to the proliferation of alternative symbols and notations, I have aligned with https://distribution-explorer.github.io/ for mathematical conventions, unless alternatives were found to be most common overall.
+For the sake of consistency, and to avoid contributing to the proliferation of alternative symbols and notations, I have aligned with [https://distribution-explorer.github.io/](https://distribution-explorer.github.io/) for mathematical conventions, unless alternatives were found to be most common overall.
 The visuals are sourced from the PyMC user documentation, which provides the code to generate them as well.

 # Beta

 The Beta distribution is a continuous distribution on the interval $[0,1]$.
-As such, it is dubbed the probability distribution for probabilities, such as the p parameter in a Bernoulli or Binomial.
+As such, it is dubbed the probability distribution for probabilities, such as represented by the $p$ parameter in a Bernoulli or Binomial.
 Within the $[0,1]$ range, it’s shape is quite flexible, for example:

 - Flat (Uniform) if $\alpha=1$ and $\beta=1$